 An overflow is when a number gets incremented above its maximum value.
-Solidity can handle up to 256 bit numbers (up to ²²⁵⁶-1), so incrementing by 1 would result into 0.
+Solidity can handle up to 256-bit numbers (up to ²²⁵⁶-1), so incrementing by 1 would result in 0.

 Likewise, in the inverse case, when the number is unsigned, decrementing will underflow the number, resulting in the maximum possible value.

 Underflow and overflow can be prevented by using SafeMath library to perform math operations in smart contracts.

 4. External Calls — Every external contract call is a risk:-

 External calls to untrusted contracts can bring certain risks and errors.
 External calls may execute malicious code in that contract or any other contract that it depends upon.
 As such, every external call should be treated as a potential security risk.
 When it is not possible, or undesirable to remove external calls, use the recommendations.

 5. Check for re-enterancy and ensure the state committed before the external call.